swilson007/cxx-sized-int-literals/Readme.md

 Overview
 --------
-This is an implementation to support C++ user-defined fixed with integer literal suffixes.
+This is an implementation to support C++ user-defined fixed width integer literal suffixes.

 The standard integer literal suffixes like `u`, `ul`, and `ull` suffer from portability issues similar to C++ native types like `int`, `long`, and `long long`.